December 8

 1485, 1809

-Catherine of Aragon, born today, in 1485.
-She died, supposedly of cancer of the heart, at precisely 2pm on January 7th 1536, at Kimbolton Castle in Cambridgeshire, and was buried in Durham Cathedral.
+Infanta Catalina de Aragón y Castilla, or Catherine of Aragon to you and me, born today, in 1485.
+She died (I think that should read "she made her joyful arrival in Paradise"), supposedly of cancer of the heart, at precisely 2pm on January 7th 1536, at Kimbolton Castle in Cambridgeshire, and was buried in Durham Cathedral.
 Why there?
 By what connection?
 After her divorce she lived in Bedfordshire, then Huntingdon.
 Am I missing something?
 Am I wrong to assume that Durham was well out of the way, and that this is precisely where English History, like King Henry, prefers to keep her?

 A young woman of virtue and royal birth, sold into marriage for political purposes, widowed within a year and still not seventeen, pressed into a Levirate marriage with a boy of eleven, made to wait seven years before betrothal became consummation, bereaved of four out of five children in just eight years, cuckolded, annulled, declared incestuous, and finally removed to the austerity of her religious devotion.